 There are a lot of mistakes you can make re-designing a website.
 Make sure GDPR isn’t one of them.

-That means some of the world’s biggest technology companies can face some devastating fines if they don’t take your data seriously.
+That means some of the world’s biggest technology companies can face devastating fines if they don’t take your data seriously.

 The best advice is to avoid a potentially huge fine and remain compliant.